 AB&CO Steam Table

-During the evaporation (and condensation) process, pressure and temperature are During this thermodynamic phase a substantial amount of heat are use for bringing the water molecules in higher speed, and thus from liquid phase to be released - a take-off into "flying" vapour phase.
-At this particular point the steam is "wet" until all the liquid particles the steam is then defined as in dry-saturated condition.
-It is just being 100% evaporated, but not in a superheated condition as a common known gaseous matter at point - the dry saturated condition - the steam
+During the evaporation (and condensation) process the pressure and temperature are During this thermodynamic phase a substantial amount of heat are use for bringing the water molecules in higher speed, and thus from liquid phase to be released - a take-off into a kind of a

+At this process the steam is "wet" in different degrees until all the steam is then defined as in dry-saturated condition.
+It is just being 100% evaporated, but not in a superheated condition (beyond evaporation temperature) as common known gaseous matter point - the dry saturated condition - the steam